FuelLabs/fuel-indexer/docs/src/designing-a-schema/relationships.md

 > IMPORTANT:
 >
 > Implicit foreign keys do not require a `@join` directive.
 When using implicit foreign key references, merely add the referenced object as a field type (shown below).
-A lookup will automagically be done to add a foreign key constraint using this object's' `id` field.
+A lookup will automatically be done to add a foreign key constraint using this object's' `id` field.
 >
 > Note that implicit foreign key relationships _only_ use the `id` field on the referenced table.
 If you plan to use implicit foreign keys, the object being referenced _must_ have an `id` field.
 >